mulesoft/data-weave-tutorial/8 - Working with Objects/8.2 - mapObject/description.md

 ```
 ---

-(Ch) What happens if you remove the parentheses around upper(k) in the DW script above?
+- What happens if you remove the parentheses around upper(k) in the DW script above?

-mapObject is also useful when you need to be more precise and what parts of the Object you transform.
+`mapObject` is also useful when you need to be more precise and what parts of the Object you transform.
 For example, you might only want to modify the value for a certain key.
 You can use if/else to catch the key:value pair you want to modify, and pass through all the other key:value pairs without modifying them:

+---
-### Input
+#### Input
 ```json
 {
   "firstName": "Avery",